Port of Hong Kong: Dangerous goods

 Dangerous goods are moved in the waters of Hong Kong strictly in accordance with the International Maritime Dangerous Goods Code.
-Their movements must be recorded in Marine Department's Dangerous Goods Information System.
-Fire-fighting vessels operated by the Fire Services Department are kept in a state of readiness at all times.
+Their movements must be recorded in the Marine Department's Dangerous Goods Information System.
+Firefighting vessels operated by the Fire Services Department are kept in a state of readiness at all times.
 The Marine Department's pollution control vessels are on 24-hour standby to deal with oil spills.

 Other working facilities

 To facilitate transfer of cargo between vessels and the shore, and cargo to and from Pearl River ports, the Marine Department provides and manages 7,756 metres of public cargo-working sea frontage in various parts of Hong Kong.
 Bulk handling facilities for coal and oil are provided at the power generating stations at Tap Shek Kok in Castle Peak and at Po Lo Tsui on Lamma Island.

 Hong Kong Shipping Register

 Hong Kong is a major centre of ship ownership and management.
 Ships owned or managed in Hong Kong amount to 100 million gross tons.
 Hong Kong has been recognised by the international shipping sector as a first-rate ship registration centre, where registration of ships is entirely voluntary.
 At the end of 2001, 653 ships were registered in Hong Kong, with a total gross tonnage of 13.7 million tons – a 32 per cent growth over the previous year.
 The Hong Kong Shipping Register operates independently in its maritime policy and administration.
 The HKSAR Government issues related certificates under its own legislation in the name of 'Hong Kong, China'.
 As a quality shipping register, Hong Kong adopts all major international conventions promulgated by the International Maritime Organization (IMO).
 As an associate member of the IMO, the Government ensures that ships registered in Hong Kong are maintained to the highest international safety and marine environmental protection standards.

 A Flag State Quality Control (FSQC) System was introduced in 1999 to monitor the performance of authorised classification societies and to maintain the quality of ships on the Hong Kong shipping register.
 Any Hong Kong-registered ship whose quality standard is found to be declining or which is detained by a port state for serious deficiencies will be subject to FSQC inspections by Marine Department surveyors.
 The department regulates the safety standards of all locally licensed vessels, currently numbering over 10,000.
 Marine Department surveyors also carry out surveys of new vessels being built abroad for licensing in Hong Kong.
 Examinations are held regularly for the issuance of both foreign-going and river-trade certificates of competency for masters, deck officers and engineers.
 In addition, local certificates of competency are issued to coxswains and engineers of locally licensed vessels, which operate within the waters of Hong Kong.
 An inspection and advice service is provided to promote safe working practices in ship-repairing, ship breaking, cargo-handling on ships and safety afloat.